Infosys (INFY) Q2 2018 Results - Earnings Call Transcript

 We also have the issue that how do we think about solutions, how do we think about our services.
 And there we believe strongly that our strategy of software plus services is very valid, because it's not about services alone, it's about having a platform, which is basically built using a lot of open source components, and then put together to a harness which puts all the components together, and then configuring these products to solve specific needs of our customers.
 And that's exactly what we are doing with the NIA platform.

 We have done a detailed thorough analysis of NIA, both internally and externally.
 There are many good things, there are things that need to be improved and we are working systematically on improving them, so that they can be scaled up and made applicable to a large number of our customers, as well as the way we approach it to our customers, the go-to-market we are looking at how to make that more efficient.
-So we are completely committed to the software platform or software product plus services model, but the important thing is that we are looking at complete integration between the two, because ultimately, it's about our customers, who are wanting these large transformation, combining the products, combining our various services and actually transforming, and that is really where the big opportunity for us is, and so we expect to do that very well.
+So we are completely committed to the software platform or software product plus services model, but the important thing is that we are looking at complete integration between the two, because ultimately, it's about our customers who are wanting these large transformation, combining the products, combining our various services and actually transforming, and that is really where the big opportunity for us is.
+And so, we expect to do that very well.

-We're also seeing that a big challenge for us will be reinventing and reskilling our people, you know, we have to just as we modernize and offer new services, it's important that our team, whether they'd be the people in the front in sales or the people in delivery or the people supporting business or the people in consulting, they all have to be completely up-to-date and current with the latest trends in technology, software architecture, open source, machine learning, analytics, whatever it is.
-And therefore having a very agile anytime, anywhere learning platform is something that we think is key to our competitive advantage and we have a team working under Tan Moorthy and Thiru (12:56) fundamentally to see how our learning platforms can be completely upgraded, so that people can get access to learning wherever they are, on whatever device they have, for whatever length of time they're free.
+We're also seeing that a big challenge for us will be reinventing and reskilling our people.
+We have to – just as we modernize and offer new services, it's important that our team, whether they be the people in the front in sales or the people in delivery or the people supporting business or the people in consulting, they all have to be completely up-to-date and current with the latest trends in technology, software architecture, open source, machine learning, analytics, whatever it is.
+And therefore, having a very agile anytime, anywhere learning platform is something that we think is key to our competitive advantage and we have a team working under Tan Moorthy and Thiru (12:56) fundamentally to see how our learning platforms can be completely upgraded so that people can get access to learning wherever they are, on whatever device they have, for whatever length of time they're free.

 So all these things are being put together.
-We are also looking at how to make sure the organization more agile, because our customers expect us to solve problems quickly to be able to respond to market needs, to be able to prototype and offer solutions and then rapidly iterate them to use new kinds of Integrated DevOps, where software is released every day and there's a full automated testing of it and single version control on the cloud, lots of things of that nature have to be done, and we're looking at doing that.
-And I think, we're looking at how to get our leadership fully aligned, so that we get our customers going forward.
+We are also looking at how to make sure the organization more agile, because our customers expect us to solve problems quickly to be able to respond to market needs, to be able to prototype and offer solutions and then, rapidly iterate them to use new kinds of integrated DevOps, where software is released every day and there's a full automated testing of it and single version control on the cloud, lots of things of that nature have to be done, and we're looking at doing that.
+And I think we are looking at how to get our leadership fully aligned so that we get our customers going forward.

 So I think this is something which has been done.
 Specifically, we are rapidly scaling up our new digital services, as you can see, this and later on when you speak to management, they will show you how there is rapidly growing double-digit quarterly growth in our new digital services and they're rescaling at the same time.
-We are evolving our platform so we are looking at how our flagship AI platform NIA along with the automation platforms of AssistEdge, how they can come together to create a complete range of automation and machine learning capabilities for our customers.
-And we have today a large number of places, where we are looking at both where they are being used, either being used to solve some problem or they're doing proof of concept, and we're taking a systematic look and see how we can scale that across the company.
+We are evolving our platform.
+So, we are looking at how our flagship AI platform, NIA, along with the automation platforms of AssistEdge, how they can come together to create a complete range of automation and machine learning capabilities for our customers.
+And we have today a large number of places where we are looking at both where they are being used, either being used to solve some problem or they're doing proof of concept, and we're taking a systematic look and see how we can scale that across the company.

-We're also integrating and evolving our design capabilities, so that we can accelerate the digital businesses and we have, as I said when I began, our strength is trusted relationships which have spanned multiple years with some of the world's largest and most iconic companies.
+We're also integrating and evolving our design capabilities so that we can accelerate the digital businesses.
+And we have – as I said, when I began, our strength is trusted relationships which have spanned multiple years with some of the world's largest and most iconic companies.
 And I think the fact that we have these relationships, the fact these relationships have often lasted for decades, and the fact that these customers come to us for a significant part of what they have to do, is really the source of our strategic advantage.
-And we believe that as and – as we continue to offer them more and more of the new kind of services, as we are able to give them the kind of thinking and ability to configure and put things together to transform themselves, we only will see more growth with these customers.
+And we believe that as we continue to offer them more and more of the new kind of services, as we are able to give them the kind of thinking and ability to configure, and put things together to transform themselves, we only will see more growth with these customers.

-At the same time, the – our new way of doing things with this combination of software and services will also be enable us to get access to customers who are not currently with us.
+At the same time, our new way of doing things with this combination of software and services will also be enable us to get access to customers who are not currently with us.
 So, it's both our ability to grow our business with existing customers, as well as a way for us to differentiate as we get new customers on board.
-And, increasingly, what we are finding is that the kind of solutions we have to offer have a significant impact on business outcomes and therefore, we are able to see how we can offer these as business solutions, where it's not just about technological cost saving, but making an impact on customers or increasing sales or increasing profits or whatever it is, that is required by the customer on the business side.
+And increasingly, what we are finding is that the kind of solutions we have to offer have a significant impact on business outcomes.
+And therefore, we are able to see how we can offer these as business solutions, where it's not just about technological cost saving, but making an impact on customers or increasing sales or increasing profits or whatever it is that is required by the customer on the business side.

-Let me also say that, we are embracing automation aggressively.
-We have both automation in our services to offer our customers business transformation opportunity, as well as automating our traditional services, so that our customers are able to get better value, we are able to get better value and we can remain competitive, they can become more productive.
+Let me also say that we are embracing automation aggressively.
+We have both automation in our services to offer our customers business transformation opportunity, as well as automating our traditional services so that our customers are able to get better value, we are able to get better value and we can remain competitive, they can become more productive.
 So, we have a complete initiative now to not only just look at automation in pockets, but how to apply it across the firm.

-And then, we are also addressing diversity, we have now a plan, as you know, we announced a plan to hire several thousand people in the U.S., we are setting up local hubs, we're working closely with the U.S. state governments and doing that.
-And that is another big differentiation that we are seeing that our customers are also welcoming our initiative to do this and want to partner with us to leverage these kind of centers that we have, which are also in the same time zone and which gives them rapid flexibility.
+And then, we are also addressing diversity, we have now a plan.
+As you know, we announced a plan to hire several thousand people in the U.S. We are setting up local hubs.
+We're working closely with the U.S. state governments and doing that.
+And that is another big differentiation that we are seeing that our customers are also welcoming our initiative to do this and want to partner with us to leverage these kind of centers that we have, which are also in the same time zone and which give them rapid flexibility.

 So I think we are very excited by what we are doing.
 We have taken complete stock of our product thing.
 We're bringing the NIA and Edge platforms together.
 We're looking at all our other investments, be it in Finacle, Panaya or with Skava.
-So we'll continue to push that, but we look at more closer integration between our products and our services, so that the combined thing gives us the solutions that our customers want, and the key thing is integration between the two.
-So, I think this is a strategy, which has come about by a process of both top down and bottom up work.
-It's a strategy which everybody has bought into, and we are very – we have a sufficient depth of technology, engineering and management expertise to execute on the strategy.
+So we'll continue to push that, but we look at more closer integration between our products and our services so that the combined thing gives us the solutions that our customers want, and the key thing is integration between the two.
+So, I think this is a strategy, which has come about by a process of both top-down and bottom-up work.
+It's a strategy which everybody has bought into.
+And we have a sufficient depth of technology, engineering and management expertise to execute on the strategy.

-So, we're very excited by the possibility of the future and I think when we talk to you again in January and then in April, we'll be able to report more progress on this implementation.
+So, we are very excited by the possibility of the future.
+And I think when we talk to you again in January and then in April, we'll be able to report more progress on this implementation.
 But the good news is that we have a complete alignment among all our internal and – stakeholders to work on this.

-So now, I'll stop and take questions on any other board decisions and updates, as well as anything on strategy.
+So now, I'll stop and take questions on any of the board decisions and updates, as well as anything on strategy.
 And I'll do that for about 10 minutes, and then I'll hand over to Sandeep to then continue the call with management.

-So now, I think Sandeep, we can open it up for questions, but let – my request to you is, the business performance questions, please reserve that for management, and limit your questions to me on board issues, governance issues and the strategy I just outlined.
+So now, I think, Sandeep, we can open it up for questions, but let – my request to you is, the business performance questions, please reserve that for management, and limit your questions to me on board issues, governance issues and the strategy I just outlined.

 Operator